 After traveling alone for the past few months, I am convinced that every woman, especially in her 20’s, should do a solo trip.
 Solo travel gave me the incredible opportunity to learn so much about myself, to gain cultural insight, and overall helped me to become an empowered woman.

-My first day of traveling, I arrived to Barcelona.
+My first day of traveling, I arrived in Barcelona.
 Alone.
-To be honest, it did not really hit me that I was about to embark on this solo journey until I arrived in the airport and realized I was lost.
+To be honest, it did not truly hit me that I was about to embark on this solo journey until I arrived at the airport and realized I was lost.
 Which line do I stand in?
 What if immigration does not let me through for whatever reason?
 What happens if I lose my luggage?
 Hundreds of questions chasing one another like Coyote and the Road Runner went through my mind.
 I went through customs holding my breath and my backpack was smiling at me on luggage display.
 I made it.

-When I arrived to my hostel in my sweaty Levi’s shirt and leggings, I sat alone waiting for check in to happen.
+When I arrived at my hostel in my sweaty Levi’s shirt and leggings, I sat alone waiting for check-in to happen.
 I though to myself: this will be okay if I don’t make any friends.
 I wanted time to reflect and relax alone, after all.
 Although deep down in my extroverted self, I knew I wanted to make amazing international friendships.
 I spent five minutes alone before someone asked me where I am coming from.
 I made friends.

 Still a little scared?
 Read some of my female safety tips!